Typical Colors of Meth

 Breaking Bad and the Blue Meth Myth

 The idea of blue meth was introduced to many of us by the hit television series Breaking Bad.
-But the rumor of an ultra-pure blue meth existed long before then.
+But the rumor of ultra-pure blue meth existed long before then.
 The illicit drug world is not often an honest one.
 Rumors, lies, and misunderstandings abound.

 Dealers might lie about how pure their products are, leading individuals to ingest drugs with ingredients that they don’t know about.
 This is how a lot of accidental fentanyl overdoses happen.
 Dealers lace other drugs with fentanyl to keep their costs down.